jren-jane/cv/index.md

+# Jing Ren

 ## Current position
-- Teaching and research assistant in University of Konstanz, specializing in Monetary Economics
+- Teaching and research assistant in University of Konstanz, specializing in Monetary Economics, Oct 2018-present

 ## Education background
 - PhD candidate in Quantitative Economics and Finance, University of Konstanz, Oct 2018-present